Crooked Beat Records: Label

+On Record Store Day, April 22, 2023, Crooked Beat released the LP "Displacement" by El Quatro.
+A month later El Quatro played an in-store show at the Crooked Beat Record's store before they moved to their latest location.

+On Record Store Day, April 12, 2025, Crooked Beat Records released two titles: "Ripe For The Trade-Off (30th Anniversary)" by Insurgence DC and "Songs from The Astral Plane, Volume Two: A Tribute to Jonathan Richman & The Modern Lovers."
+The Insurgence DC double LP was an official Record Store Release and featured new mixes from David Barbe.
+"Songs from the Astral Plane Volume Two" was the follow-up to 2021 Volume One release.
+Several artists featured on the Jonathan Richmond Tribute played a pre-release show at the Crooked Beat Records store on March 29, 2025.

 Store

 Daly founded a record store called Crooked Beat Records in 1997 in Raleigh, N.C.
 In 2004, Crooked Beat Records moved to 18th Street in the Adams Morgan section of Washington, D.C.
 From 2004 until 2006, the Adams Morgan store was operated by Bill Daly and Neal Becton as a shared retail space.
 In 2006, Becton left and opened Som Records, a competing record store still operating in Washington D.C.
 Crooked Beat Records remained in Washington for twelve years, until moving to Alexandria, Virginia, in 2016.
 Before moving to Alexandria, Crooked Beat Records was named one of the best record stores in the Washington, D.C., area in 2015.
 Since moving to Alexandria, the business organization Visit Alexandria named Crooked Beat Records in a list of "11 Shops That Are Worth The Trip In Old Town Alexandria."

+In 2023, Crooked Beat Records moved to the Del Ray section of Alexandria after their previous location was scheduled to be demolished and repurposed.

 In 1997, when Crooked Beat Records opened in Raleigh, N.C., approximately 30% of sales came from vinyl records.
 By 2011, vinyl records accounted for "99 percent of total sales," according to Daly.
 In 2011, Crooked Beat Records ceased sales of CDs, except for albums by local artists.
 Crooked Beat Records specializes in sales of both new and used vinyl.